Happy Angel Food Cake Day!

 Remove form the oven, invert onto a funnel over a wire cooling rack and cool.

 Once cool, turn out of the pan.
-Ice with the frosting.
+Ice the top and just the top of the sides with the frosting.